Translate

 New Hampshire is taking action:

-- House Bill 1195 removes unnecessary zoning barriers that prevent family child care providers from operating in residential neighborhoods, allowing more providers to enter the market and expand care options in communities across the state.
+• House Bill 1195 removes unnecessary zoning barriers that prevent child care providers from operating in certain neighborhoods, allowing more providers to enter the market and expand care options in communities across the state.

-- House Bill 1433 incentivizes businesses to create or expand child care programs for their employees through a tax credit covering 50% of eligible expenses, enabling employers to address workforce challenges while expanding access to quality care for working families.
+• House Bill 1433 incentivizes businesses to create or expand child care programs through a tax credit covering 50% of eligible expenses, enabling employers to address workforce challenges while expanding access to quality care for working families.

 WATCH: How Affordable Child Care is Transforming NH Families